catleeball/tmnt_wikipedia_bot/README.md

 For @wiki_tmnt it runs on a cron job on my local machine.

+### Configuration

+I haven't defined a config file format yet, it's in the TODO list below.
+Common config knobs are currently mostly in `lib/constants.py`.

 ### Caveats

 I'm not developing this for anyone but myself, so you may see some anti-patterns like hardcoded paths specific to my environment, and general lack of configurability outside editing the source.